tcollins6049/bluetooth_hive_connect/README.md

 ## Overview

 This React Native application connects to a Raspberry Pi GATT server to monitor and manage various data points from a beehive.
-The application allows users to input a password, verify it with the server, and then access real-time data from the beehive, including temperature and humidity readings.
+The application allows users to input a password, verify it with the server, and then access real-time data from the beehive, from sensor readings.
 The application is written in TypeScript and uses various libraries for charts and BLE communication.

 ## Features